Mjabulelwa/my-portfolio/README.md

 # 👋 Hi, I'm Mjabulelwa Kumalo!

 Welcome to my GitHub portfolio!
-I'm a Computer Science graduate with a strong foundation of C#.
+I'm a Computer Science graduate with a strong foundation in C#.
 Here you can explore my open-source projects, contributions, and get a sense of the work I do.
 Thanks for visiting!

 ## 🚀 About Me